 Using adapters and converters when ports don’t match

-When the physical jacks don’t line up, adapters and converters bridge the gap — but they’re not interchangeable.
-Below you’ll find how to pick between passive adapters and active converters, what to expect when converting digital→analog (and analog→digital), and practical tips to avoid common problems.
+When the physical jacks don’t line up, adapters and converters bridge the gap and make it possible to connect a soundbar even when ports don’t match — but they’re not interchangeable.
+Below you’ll find how to pick between passive adapters and active converters, what to expect when converting digital→analog (and analog→digital), and practical tips to avoid common problems as you connect a soundbar to your older TV without compromising on sound quality.

 Passive adapters vs active converters